dw-hurt/phd-sacred-bonds-thesis/chapters/01_introduction/chapter_01_introduction.md

 Buss's (2023) analysis of modern mating strategies documents additional mismatch problems.
 The anonymity and geographic dispersion of modern urban life removes ancestral constraints on short-term mating.
 Historically, pursuing short-term strategies carried reputation costs—damaged social standing, reduced future mating opportunities, reputational damage to kin.
 Modern conditions often eliminate these costs; individuals can pursue short-term encounters with strangers they will never see again, in contexts where their broader social network remains unaware.
 This removal of constraints may trigger increased pursuit of short-term strategies among individuals who ancestrally would have pursued long-term pair-bonding, not because preferences have changed but because cost-benefit calculations have shifted.
 The result is a mating environment where short-term strategies proliferate at the expense of pair-bond formation, even among individuals whose ultimate goals involve long-term relationships.

-The mismatch framework also illuminates why modern mating challenges persist despite rising awareness and education.
-Because the underlying problem involves evolutionary adaptations encountering novel environments, simply understanding the mismatch does not automatically solve it.
-A person can intellectually recognize that dating applications create distorted perceptions of available partners while still experiencing the emotional pull toward pursuing more options.
-They can understand that their mate preferences evolved for different contexts while still feeling those preferences as immediate, compelling desires.
-Addressing evolutionary mismatch requires not just cognitive understanding but institutional and technological design changes that align modern environments with ancestral psychological architecture—or, alternatively, interventions that help individuals override maladaptive impulses.
-Neither approach is straightforward, explaining the persistence of mating challenges despite widespread recognition of their existence.

 ---

 ## 1.4 Beyond Reductionism: The Case for Multi-Dimensional Analysis